Trimming Selvage

 When working with quilting fabric, whether or not to trim the selvage depends on the specific project and personal preference.
 In general, and when in doubt, it is a solid practice to leave the selvage on until you are ready to use it in a project.
 First, as mentioned above, selvage provides stability and prevents fraying from the fabric.
 Additionally, the information printed on the selvage may be an important resource when you begin your project.
 Often I’ve purchased a gorgeous fabric without an immediate project in mind.
 Once I figure out how to use it I reference the selvage to purchase more or to help guide me in finding coordinating fabrics.
 It may also be important to know which way the grain runs should you end up using the fabric for clothing or other projects where that information is necessary.

-And lastly, that difference in weave can mean a difference in how it shrinks during the washing and drying process, leading to distortion of the finished project.
+The difference in weave can also mean a difference in how it shrinks during the washing and drying process, leading to distortion of the finished project.
 All of this may seem trivial when working with small pieces within a quilt top, but for larger pieces such as borders, sashing, or backings, these elements can become quite obvious and problematic.

 Decorative Selvage